 Heather Podoll is the Policy Coordinator for Fibershed.
 She manages communication and outreach relating to public grants and other core Fibershed projects.
 Heather holds an M.S. in Agricultural Ecology from UC Davis.
 She has spent the past 20 years involved with research, practice, promotion, and teaching of sustainable and organic agricultural systems, working with a range of nonprofit, philanthropic and educational organizations.
 As an avid knitter, she is delighted to bring together her background in ecological research and agricultural systems with a holistic and local perspective on fiber arts and textile systems.

 Marisol Valles is the General Operations Manager for Fibershed.
 She is a seasoned executive with over 20 years of experience in non-profit and hospitality management graduating with a BA from San Francisco State University.
 Through her solid management, a keen eye for detail and consistent application of policy, Marisol oversees the operations and human resources for the organization.

 Fibershed works with a talented team of consultants and project leaders, all of whom conduct specialized services for the organization.
 For a full list of contractors, please contact Marisol Valles at firstname.lastname@example.org.

 Rebecca Burgess, M.Ed, Chair

-Indigo farmer, author, and community organizer.
+Rebecca is an indigo farmer, author, and community organizer.
 Her work is focused on natural dye processes and regenerative agriculture, textile education and public speaking.
 She is the executive director of Fibershed.

-Marlie de Swart
+Marlie de Swart, Treasurer

-Dustin Kahn, Secretary/Treasurer
+Dustin Kahn, Secretary